Skip to content

 Info

-The build process can take a while to complete.
-When the build process is complete, the build will be listed in the Builds pane along with the build status.
+The build process may take some time.
+Once complete, the build status will be listed in the Builds pane.
+Here, you will see the build status as Success.

 Step 3: Deploy the manual task